You have the best team with the suitable skill set and commitment to excellence- but why are your construction bids not working?

 We will now discuss each of these points below.

 This is where the project owner sends out a Request for Proposals (RFP) or an Invitation for Bid (IFB).
 For public projects, they are generally large and open invitations.
 This is when the project owner lays out the project requirements, specifies the contract type, and defines the delivery method.

 The pricing heavily determines the awarding of the contract.
 However, the bid solicitation phase requires more information, such as the Request For Qualification.
 (RFQ).
 In retrospect, it is the method used to get as much information as necessary on the prospective contractors’ company history.

 The next step is the bid submission.
 This should include all the relevant company information.
 It has all the company’s previous projects, management plans, and track record for completing tasks on time.
 The bid should be as accurate as possible.

 It should also include a cost estimate based on the bill of quantities and blueprints.
 You can arrive at accurate costs using estimation software.
 Other things to include are overheads, labor, equipment, and materials.
 The best reasonable price influences the winning bid.
-It is important to note that a bid is different from an estimate, as we will discuss later.
+It is important to note that a bid differs from an estimate, as discussed later.

 The bid submission needs to have a professional touch.
 It is the face of the company.

 There are rules, especially in government projects, to ensure that the lowest bidder wins the contract.
-This rules out any manner of fraud or biases in awarding the contract so that eventually, price is the ultimate equalizer.
+This rules out any fraud or biases in awarding the contract so that price is eventually the ultimate equalizer.

-However, on private projects, there is more leeway to consider other factors when choosing a winning bid.
-The price always acts as a tie-breaker when contractors have comparable bids.
+However, there is more leeway to consider other factors when choosing a winning bid on private projects.
+The price always acts as a tie-breaker when contractors have equal bids.

 After the owner selects a bid that meets their requirements, the parties involved must form and sign a legally binding contract before pre-construction.
 This is also an opportunity for final pricing negotiations by the company that wins the bid.
 Any other unclear contract clauses can also be discussed and finalized.